 - Show you’ve got a track record of writing for legitimate places (the editor will infer you’re a good writer, and probably easy to edit).
-Your pitch email itself is another opportunity to show your writing ability, so let a little personality in.
+Your pitch email itself (Note: Fast Company does not accept pitches, only complete drafts) is another opportunity to show your writing ability, so let a little personality in.
 If your email bores them, why would they want to subject their readers to a longer version of it?

-- Write a concise story pitch that shows you can write well in few words.
+- If the outlet accepts them (again, this one does not), write a concise story pitch that shows you can write well in few words.
 (I recommend keeping your story idea pitch to 300 characters or less.)

 - Tout relevant credentials or expertise in the subject matter (CEO of a relevant company, Albert Einstein’s apprentice).

 These will make a wary editor’s leap of faith a little easier to make.